Blood of Eden: Live performances

-The female vocal part of the song was performed on the 1993–1994 Secret World Tour first by British musician Joy Askew, then by Sinéad O'Connor for a few months, and finally by American singer-songwriter Paula Cole.
-Cole's duet with Gabriel was released on both the Secret World Live album, as well as on the Secret World Live concert film.
+"Blood of Eden" was first performed live on the 1993–1994 Secret World Tour.
+The female vocal part of the song was performed first by British musician Joy Askew, then by Sinéad O'Connor for a few months, and finally by American singer-songwriter Paula Cole.
+Cole's duet with Gabriel was released on the Secret World Live album, as well as on the Secret World Live concert film.